Landscape Like a Floridian

 Lush lawns aren’t so “green” when it comes to our environment.
 Half of household water on average goes to irrigation.
 Lawn fertilizer and pesticides can seep into the groundwater we drink and hitchhike with rainfall runoff to the creeks and bays where we play, threatening to spoil the very reasons we love living here.
 For a sustainable landscape, reduce fertilizer use, replace high-maintenance turfgrass with eco-friendly plants, and curb stormwater pollution.

-If you need to fertilize your lawn and landscape, do it April – October, and use at least 50% slow-release product that nourishes plants gradually for a longer period.
+If you need to fertilize your lawn and landscape, do it April or October (not in the winter when grass is dormant), and use at least 50% slow-release product that nourishes plants gradually for a longer period.
 Look on the label to find the percent “Slowly Available Nitrogen” and divide by the percent “Total Nitrogen”.
-In summer, use micro-nutrient products without nitrogen or phosphorous (look for fertilizer bags where the first two numbers are 0-0), such as iron to green up your grass without making it grow.
+In summer, use micro-nutrient products without nitrogen or phosphorous (look for fertilizer bags where the first two numbers are 0-0) to green up your grass without making it grow.

 While organic fertilizer formulas are far better than synthetic for the climate and building long-term soil health, they still contain nitrogen and phosphorus and should not be used during the summer ban.
 Mulch and organic soil amendments can be used year-round to build soil health and function, which reduces the need for extra water and fertilizer.